ton-community/ton-docs/docs/learn/tvm-instructions/tvm-upgrade-2023-07.md

 ## Sending messages
 Currently it is difficult to calculate cost of sending message in contract (which leads to some approximations like in [jettons](https://github.com/ton-blockchain/token-contract/blob/main/ft/jetton-wallet.fc#L94)) and impossible to bounce request back if action phase is incorrect.
 It is also impossible to accurately subtract from incoming message sum of "constant fee for contract logic" and "gas expenses".

 - `SENDMSG` takes a cell and mode as input.
 Creates an output action and returns a fee for creating a message.
 Mode has the same effect as in the case of SENDRAWMSG.
 Additionally `+1024` means - do not create an action, only estimate fee.
-Other modes affect the fee calculation as follows: `+64` substitutes the entire balance of the incoming message as an outcoming value (slightly inaccurate, gas expenses that cannot be estimated before the computation is completed are not taken into account), `+128` substitutes the value of the entire balance of the contract before the start of the computation phase (slightly inaccurate, since gas expenses that cannot be estimated before the completion of the computation phase are not taken into account).
+Other modes affect the fee calculation as follows: `+64` substitutes the entire balance of the incoming message as an outgoing value (slightly inaccurate, gas expenses that cannot be estimated before the computation is completed are not taken into account), `+128` substitutes the value of the entire balance of the contract before the start of the computation phase (slightly inaccurate, since gas expenses that cannot be estimated before the completion of the computation phase are not taken into account).
 - `SENDRAWMSG`, `RAWRESERVE`, `SETLIBCODE`, `CHANGELIB` - `+16` flag is added, that means in the case of action fail - bounce transaction.
 No effect if `+2` is used.